 As a part of work on the thesis, new PCB footprints for FMC, SATA a and miniSAS connectors have been designed and were committed to KiCAD github library repository.
 They are now publicly available on the official KiCAD repository at GitHub.

 ADCdual01A module has several digital data output formats.
-Distinction between these modes are in number of differential pairs use
+Difference between these modes lays in the number of differential pairs used

 1-lane mode

 ■ 2-lane mode